Skip to content

 # Output as JSON for programmatic use

-opencode -p "List all API endpoints" -f json
+opencode run "List all API endpoints" --format json

-opencode -q -p "What port does this server use?"
+opencode ./sample-repo run "What port does this server use?"

-Use cases: - CI/CD pipelines: opencode -p "Review this PR diff" -f json - IDE integration: call OpenCode from an editor command - Batch processing: iterate prompts in a shell script - Scheduled checks: cron jobs that audit code quality
+Use cases: - CI/CD pipelines: opencode run "Review this PR diff" --format json - IDE integration: call OpenCode from an editor command - Batch processing: iterate prompts in a shell script - Scheduled checks: cron jobs that audit code quality

-The -f json flag makes output machine-parseable.
+The --format json flag makes output machine-parseable.
 Combine with jq for filtering:

 The Beginner Workflow